spokestack/spokestack.io/content/docs/React Native/getting-started.md

 draft: false
 ---

-This guide will get you up and running with Spokestack for Android, and you'll be hearing and responding to your users in no time.
+This guide will get you up and running with Spokestack for React Native, and you'll be hearing and responding to your users in no time.

 One caveat before we start, though: _This is not a collection of best practices_.
 We're going to be trading thoughtful organization for convenience here, so please consider how best to organize your Spokestack use for your application architecture.